 Melted Glass by Jackie Bishop offers handmade glass in a wide array of unique goods and products.
 These beautiful items range from functional dishware to stylized home décor, including wind chimes and pendant lamps.
 Melted Glass products come in many colors and designs that will complement any personal style.

-New Century Woodworks (Adam Wagner)
+New Century Woodworks (Adam Wager)